caitsnyder/backend-python-test/README.md

 Separate your commits by task and use the following format for your commit messages: TASK-{task number}: {meaningful message}

 ### Tasks
-* TASK 1: As a user I can't add a todo without a description.
+DONE * TASK 1: As a user I can't add a todo without a description.

 * TASK 2: As a user I can mark a todo as completed.
     - Write a database migration script in `resources/`

 * TASK 3: As a user I can view a todo in a JSON format.
     - Ex: /todo/{id}/json => {id: 1, user_id: 1, description: "Lorem Ipsum"}

-* TASK 4: As a user I can see a confirmation message when I add/delete a todo.
+DONE * TASK 4: As a user I can see a confirmation message when I add/delete a todo.

 * TASK 5: As a user I can see my list of todos paginated.

 * TASK 6: Implement an ORM database access layer so we don’t have SQL in the controller code.

 Extra tasks: